Carlos Hathcock had 93 confirmed kills of enemy personnel, but he estimated the actual number to be between 300 and 400.

 At this point, Carlos Hathcock had served 19 years, 10 months, and five days, making him 55 days short of 20 years active duty.
 Serving 20 years is considered “qualifying service” and those who reach it receive retired pay that increases each year.
 But based on his dilapidated condition, Hathcock was classified as completely disabled and forced to retire.

 On Feb.
-22, 1999, Carlos Hathcock died of complications from MS. He was buried at Woodlawn Memorial Gardens in Norfolk, Va.
+22, 1999, Carlos Hathcock died of complications from MS. He was buried at Woodlawn Memorial Gardens in Norfolk, Virginia.

 After learning about Carlos Hathcock, the most renown American sniper of the Vietnam war, read about Lyudmila Pavlichenko, the deadliest female sniper of World War 2.
 Then read about John Jairo Velasquez, Pablo Escobar’s top hitman.